Transductive Information Maximization For Few-Shot Learning: Transductive Information Maximization

 \end{itemize}

-\textbf{Gradient descent (TIM-GD):} A straightforward way to minimize our loss in Eq. (\ref{eq:tim_objective}) is to perform gradient descent over the network parameters.
-Note that since our objective only depends on fixed extracted features $\{\z_i\}_{i \in \mathcal{S}\cup \mathcal{Q}}$, whose dimensions are lower than raw input images, we do not need mini-batch sampling: We can update the weights using all samples (from both support and query) at once.
-This gradient approach yields our overall best results, while being one order of magnitude faster than \cite{dhillon2019baseline}.
-However, it still remains two orders of magnitude slower than inductive closed-form solutions \cite{prototypical_nets}.
+\textbf{Gradient descent (TIM-GD):} A straightforward way to minimize our loss in Eq. (\ref{eq:tim_objective}) is to perform gradient descent over $\mathbf{W}$, which we update using all the samples of the few-shot task (both support and query) at once (i.e., no mini-batch sampling).
+This gradient approach yields our overall best results, while being one order of magnitude faster than the transductive entropy-based fine-tuning in \cite{dhillon2019baseline}.
+As will be shown later in our experiments, the method in \cite{dhillon2019baseline} needs to fine-tune the whole network (i.e., to update both $\phi$ and $\mathbf{W}$), which provides implicit regularization, avoiding the degenerate solutions of entropy minimization.
+However, TIM-GD (with $\mathbf{W}$-updates only) still remains two orders of magnitude slower than inductive closed-form solutions \cite{prototypical_nets}.
 In the following, we present a more efficient solver for our problem.

 \textbf{Alternating direction method (TIM-ADM): } We derive an Alternating Direction Method (ADM) for minimizing our objective in \eqref{eq:tim_objective}.
-Such scheme yields substantial speedups in transductive learning (one order of magnitude) while maintaining similarly high levels of accuracy.
-To do so, we introduce auxiliary variables representing latent assignments of query samples, and minimize a mixed-variable objective by alternating two sub-steps, one optimizing w.r.t classifier's weights $\mathbf{W}$, and the other w.r.t the auxiliary variables $\q$. \begin{prop} The objective in (\ref{eq:tim_objective}) can be approximately minimized via the following constrained formulation of the optimization problem:
+Such scheme yields substantial speedups in transductive learning (one order of magnitude), while maintaining the high levels of accuracy of TIM-GD.
+To do so, we introduce auxiliary variables representing latent assignments of query samples, and minimize a mixed-variable objective by alternating two sub-steps, one optimizing w.r.t classifier's weights $\mathbf{W}$, and the other w.r.t the auxiliary variables $\q$. \begin{prop} The objective in (\ref{eq:tim_objective}) can be approximately minimized via the following constrained formulation of the problem: